 When I wrote my Top Shelf in November 2018, my list included make-up, fragrance, and and skincare products.
 My lifestyle now is no longer similar to my November 2018 lifestyle, so naturally, the products and items I reach for have changed.

 In Apartment Therapy’s 5 Quarantine Cleaning Personalities, I straddle between The Stress Cleaner and the “I Need Space” Cleaner.
-When I moved back to my apartment in June, I observed fingerprints along hallway, which led to a cleaning frenzy of wiping walls, doors, and shelves.
+When I moved back to my apartment in June after quarantining in my parents' house, I observed fingerprints along hallway, which led to a cleaning frenzy of wiping walls, doors, and shelves.
 This has evolved into a pattern: I see a small stain… say I’ll wipe that one little stain off… and four hours later I’m still scouring and scrubbing stains, mildew, and dust.
 I’ve ordered shelf organizers, thrown away expired snacks/condiments/spices, and organized items that no longer ~spark joy~ or function into piles mentally labelled as “give away” and “recycle."

 When I used to travel for work (sniff sniff), I loved buying products from different countries.
 This resulted in a wide array of opened but slightly used products.
 Quarantine has caused me to commit to finish these before going through new ones.
 I created a table of all my personal care products organized by type and their expiration dates on Evernote as a handy reference.